HEPTACOM/heptaconnect-package-shopware-6/docs/adr/2023-03-29-do-not-provide-flow-components.md

 Flow components work on datasets.
 Without flow components there is no requirement on a specific dataset.
-When this package makes less use of HEPTAconnect portal automations, a depending project will less likely break due to no changes on existing data flows and not introduce unexpected data flows.
+This package will make less use of HEPTAconnect portal automations, so a depending project can break less likely due to no changes on existing data flows and not introduce unexpected data flows.

 ## Consequences